See also: Test Type Working Principles

 This test aims to assess the intensity coding.

-It consists of a typical loudness scaling task at 250, 1000 and 4000 Hz, assessing the loudness growth function of the (aided) cochlea.
-The test stimuli are narrow band noises centred at 250, 1000 and 4000 Hz presented at different levels.
-The results provide useful feed-back for the programming of the hearing device (hearing aid or cochlear implant).
+It consists of a typical loudness scaling task at 250, 500, 1000, 2000, 4000, and 6000 Hz, assessing the loudness growth function of the (aided) cochlea.
+The test stimuli are narrow band noises centred at these frequencies and presented at different levels.
+The results provide useful feedback for the programming of the hearing device (hearing aid or cochlear implant).

 - The localization test: